New year stocks rally stalls as trade talks, data disappoint

 A slew of weak data also dampened the mood.
 Again in China, factory-gate inflation was the slowest in more than two years, while worse-than-expected industrial figures in France provided more proof that Europe is spluttering again.

-The pan-European STOXX 600 quickly lost 0.7 percent as Germany's trade-sensitive DAX dropped 0.8 percent and Britain's heavyweight FTSE 100 fell 0.5 percent on persistent Brexit concerns.
+The pan-European STOXX 600 <.STOXX> quickly lost 0.7 percent as Germany's trade-sensitive DAX <.GDAXI> dropped 0.8 percent and Britain's heavyweight FTSE 100 <.FTSE> fell 0.5 percent on persistent Brexit concerns. [.EU]

 "I am beginning to get a little concerned about the path of the European industrial data," State Street Global Markets' head of strategy, Michael Metcalfe, said.